FloydZ/cryptanalysislib/src/list/README.md

 ### `MetaList`
 Main class.
 All other classes inherit from this one.
 This class implements all the main functionalities like:
-    - random generation, access operators, size(), base types,
+    - rng generation, access operators, size(), base types,
     - iterators, ...
 implemented in `list/common.h`